Corvaxx117/Corvaxx117/README.md

 🧙‍♂️ Fluent in PHP, JavaScript, HTML, CSS, and MySQL.

-🔧 Proficient in Node.js, Symfony, and WordPress.
+🔧 Proficient in  Symfony and WordPress.

 🌐 Crafting dynamic web applications is my jam.